sourceincite/sourceincite.github.io/_posts/2020-10-01-making-clouds-rain-rce-in-office-365.md

 ## Conclusion

-We really need to be asking ourselves: Is relying on a cloud providers with a single point of failure system the right approach?
+We really need to be asking ourselves: Is relying on a cloud providers with a single point of failure the right approach?

 When we are looking at new technologies or focusing on new areas, it's always wise to re-evaluate the threat landscape.
 Attackers may infact have more access than you initially thought and this can greatly expand the attack surface of a given technology.
 Microsoft rated this bug as critical because it also impacted multiple SaaS[^5] providers as well as on-premise installations and I agree with that assessment.